Rosefae/rfantasy-megasale/README.md

 `npm start` and `localhost:8080`.

-## Todo:
+## Next year:
-- Fix Amazon images issue
-- Add some notes in the readme for myself for next year
+- Probably worth it to get an API key and pull the images properly

 ## Scripts